akoyamp/geopolrisk-py/README.md

 --> Creates a directory in documents folder (only for windows users): Output folder for database to record calculations and exporting results as csv, Log folder for storing logs

 --> Loads several functions such as logging, sql and some global variables

+--> The module has a class called instance.
+Variables in the instance class can be manipulated or used in specific applications.
+Important variables such as regionslist, price and wgi are manipulated in specific applications.

 ## core module
 Contains functions that calculate the components of the geopolrisk method